 - CTE Concentrator definition

-- A student who has completed and passed at least 2 courses worth 1 credit each in a single career and technical education program.
+- A student who has completed and passed at least 2 courses worth at least 1 credit each in a single career and technical education program.
 Internship, cooperative education, and diversified cooperative education courses are not included in defining a CTE Concentrator.

 - CTE Participant definition